entorenee/Portfolio-Site/blog/_posts/2017/2017-06-14-the-excitement-of-releasing-a-new-project.md

 The next steps in my development journey are working on the intermediate and advanced algorithms over at [Free Code Camp](https://www.freecodecamp.com) as I continue their front end developer certification.
 I have 21 of those left to crank through before moving onto their final four advanced projects.
 Once those are completed, I will receive my front-end developer certification.
 I’m hoping to have it all completed in the Fall and then see where this journey leads me to next.

 Thank you for checking out this post and the project that just went live.
-You connect with me on [here]({{ site.url}}/#contact) or on Twitter [@dslemay](http://twitter.com/dslemay).
+You connect with me [here]({{ site.url}}/#contact) or on Twitter [@dslemay](http://twitter.com/dslemay).
 You can find the source code and commit history for this project on my [Github](https://www.github.com/dslemay/twitch-viewer).